Live Chat Now

 • Financial record examination

-CPAs are often called on to perform financial analysis for clients.
-During this process, which is broader in focus than an audit, they work to determine the plausibility of a company’s financial information and records.
+CPAs are often called on to perform financial analyses for clients.
+During this process, which is broader in focus than an audit, they work to determine the plausibility of a company’s financial data and records.

 • Auditing